rahul-ghadge/spring-boot-h2-crud/README.md

 In this app we are using Spring Data JPA for built-in methods to do CRUD operations.
 `@EnableJpaRepositories` annotation is used on main class to Enable H2 DB related configuration, which will read properties from `application.properties` file.

+Also, recently added **Spring Reactive programming** support in this application.
+All reactive classes/interfaces are added with prefix as `Reactive*`.

 Deployed this application on heroku server, all endpoints are available on
 ## [https://spring-boot-h2-crud.herokuapp.com/](https://spring-boot-h2-crud.herokuapp.com/)